RayNjoroge/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 8 - Script that sets the permission to the file hello;Owner: no permission at all,Group: no permission at all,Other users all the permissions.
 Task 9 - Script that sets the mode of the file hello in long format.
 Task 10 - Script that sets the mode of the file hello the same as olleh’s mode.
+Task 11 - Script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.